siddharthalal/Project-2---Predicting-Player-s-Ratings/README.md

 # Predicting-Player's-Ratings

+---

 In this project, we are going to predict the overall rating of soccer player based on their attributes such as 'crossing', 'finishing etc.

 The dataset that we are going to use is from the European Soccer Database (https://www.kaggle.com/hugomathien/soccer).

-We will be building two different models using Linear and Random Forest regression techniques, and evalaute those models to judge their accuracy and efficiency.
+We will be building two different models using [Linear](https://class.coursera.org/ml-005/lecture/preview) and [Random Forest](https://en.wikipedia.org/wiki/Random_forest) regression techniques, and evalaute those models to judge their accuracy and efficiency.

+Linear regression is a popular technique in machine learning.
+There are several ways in which we can can do linear regression, using numpy, scipy, stats model and scikit-learn.
+In this project, I am going to use scikit-learn to perform linear regression.

+[Scikit-learn](http://scikit-learn.org/stable/) is a powerful Python module for machine learning.
+It contains function for regression, classification, clustering, model selection and dimensionality reduction.
+I will explore [sklearn.linear_model](http://scikitlearn.org/stable/modules/linear_model.html) which contains “methods intended for regression in which the target value is expected to be a linear combination of the input variables”.

 ---